 But the impracticality of using “purely” Persian-origin words this is that the synonyms are never perfect.
 Arabic loan-words have picked up nuance over the 1,000 years in which they’ve been infiltrating Persian.

 It’s similar to in English.
 English had borrowed words from German (from which it was originally derived), Greek, and Latin (often via French).
 It would be even more ludicrous to suggest that someone speak “pure English” — it’d probably just end up being an old form of German!

 For example, the word “house” in English is related to the modern German word Haus.
 The word maison in French, which refers to a house, is in English in the form of “mansion”.
 But the two words have very different meanings in English.
 If we were to take every instance of “mansion” and replace it with “house”, we’d lose nuance.

-Similarly in Farsi, for example, I could replace the verb حقیقت گفتن (haqiqat goftan, to tell the truth) with the Farsi verb درست گفتن (dorost goftan, similar meaning).
+Similarly in Persian, for example, I could replace the verb حقیقت گفتن (haqiqat goftan, to tell the truth) with the Persian verb درست گفتن (dorost goftan, similar meaning).

 But حقیقت carries with it weight that it borrows from its relationship with other words like حقوق (huquq, law) and تحقیق (tahqiq, research).
 Those are words that magically remain connected to حقیقت via the etymological roots.
 To delete those words now would be to de-enrich the Persian language.

 Finally, Arabic words have been in Persian for so long that actually, we’ve made them our own.
 We use the words in very different ways to how the Arabs do!
 We don’t conjugate Arabic verbs — we just put the nouns together with Persian verbs like kardan.

 Adapting Arabic words in Persian is a bit like in English saying “I need to go for a correr“, randomly sticking a Spanish verb into an English sentence without using any Spanish grammar.